vipulnaik/diet-exercise-health/events/2024/2024-05-11-neck-and-shoulder-tension.md

 In the afternoon, I went to pick up a package from the Amazon Hub locker.
 On the way, I bought some rice.
 Toward the end (last 5 minutes walking) of the trip, walking for about 1.5 hours, I felt a clear pain in my right shoulder.
-Taking the right side of the bagpack off my shoulder onto my right arm helped.
-Once I got back and took the bagpack off, the pain subsided to its earlier level.
+Taking the right side of the backpack off my shoulder onto my right arm helped.
+Once I got back and took the backpack off, the pain subsided to its earlier level.